What foods have protein?

 I don’t want to “measure everything I eat”

-My protein shakes have 30g of protein.
+My pea protein has 29g of protein per scoop.
 My bread has 4g per slice.
 An egg has about 6g of protein.
 A 3-ounce service of most meats has 20g.
 A glass of milk has about 8g.
 A cup of cooked oats has 10g.
 Anything in a package has nutrition information on the label.
 Find out how much protein is in the foods you normally eat and memorize those numbers.

 What if I don’t get enough protein one day?